 Ingredients Needed

-I recommend using the following ingredients to make these lemon poppy seed muffins.
+I recommend using the following ingredients to make these easy lemon poppy seed muffins.
 The brands mentioned below are favorites of mine, but please use what you have on hand or what is readily available in your area.

 Bowls of different ingredients to make lemon poppy seed muffins on light gray background.